Point Cloud Self-supervised Learning via 3D to Multi-view Masked Learner: Method

-\textbf{Positional Encodings:} Following the Point-MAE, our method applies positional encodings to all 3D-related attention layers.
-For point tokens $T_p^v$, we utilize a two-layer MLP to encode its corresponding 3D coordinates $P_p^v$ into $C_i$-channel vectors $E_p^p$, and element-wisely add them with the token features before feeding into the attention layer.
-We also add the modality-specific 2-D sinusoidal positional embedding $E_p^i$ to the image tokens $T_i^v$
+\textbf{Positional Encodings.} Following Point-MAE~\citep{pang2022masked}, our method applies positional encodings to all 3D-related attention layers.
+For point tokens, we utilize a two-layer \texttt{MLP} to encode their corresponding 3D coordinates into $C$-channel vectors $\mathbf{O}^{3D}$, those are then added element-wise to the token features before being fed into the attention layer.
+Additionally, we add modality-specific 2D sinusoidal positional embeddings $\mathbf{O}^{2D}$ to the image tokens $\mathbf{I}$.

-\textbf{Modality Encodings:} To let the model understand which token belongs to which modality in the shared decoder part, we add modality-type embeddings $E_m^i$ and $E_m^p$ to the point tokens $T_p^v$ and image tokens $T_i^v$ before sending to the shared decoder.
-We utilize a two-layer MLP to encode the class of tokens.
+\textbf{Modality Encodings.} To enhance the model's ability to distinguish between different modalities within the shared encoder, we add modality-type embeddings $\mathbf{M}^{2D}$ and $\mathbf{M}^{3D}$ to the point tokens $\mathbf{P}$ and image tokens $\mathbf{I}$, respectively, before sending them to the fusion decoder.
+We employ two-layer \texttt{MLP} to encode the modality classes of tokens.

-\textbf{Pose Encodings:} In the 3D to multi-view masked autoencoder, our method uses masked 3D tokens to reconstruct fully original depth images from different poses.
-To incorporate the view information into the decoder, we utilize a two-layer MLP to encode the view information of the depth map as the $E_v^i$ and add it to the image tokens before the decoding part.
-The ablation study for the type of pose for encoding is shown in the \textit{supplementary materials}.
+\textbf{Pose Encodings.} In the 3D to multi-view autoencoder, our method uses masked 3D tokens to reconstruct fully original depth images from various poses.
+To incorporate view information into the decoder, we utilize a two-layer \texttt{MLP} to encode the view information of each depth map as $\mathbf{V}^{k}$ for a specific pose $k$ and add it to image tokens before the decoding stage.

+\textbf{3D to 2D multi-view features projection.} After obtaining the point tokens $\mathbf{P} \in \mathbb{R}^{N_1 \times D}$ from the initial encoder, we project them into the 2D token space of a specific view, as illustrated in Figure~\ref{fig:2D_proj}.
+Tokens are then divided into groups $\left\{\mathbf{T}_i^{g}\right\}_{i=1}^G$ according to the index $\hat{Idx}$ obtained from the formula described in Eq.~\ref{eq:eq1}.
+The number of groups $G$ is dynamic, depending on the specific projection.
+We apply max-pooling and average-pooling to aggregate point tokens that are projected onto the same image tokens.
+The fused point features are then converted into the image space using an \texttt{MLP} layer:

+As illustrated in Fig.~\ref{fig:2D_proj}, $\mathbf{I}^g$ cannot be directly mapped to every corresponding 2D view token, leaving certain regions of the projected 2D images blank.
+Hence, when the number of $\mathbf{I}^g$ is smaller than the 2D image token size (196 in our case), we apply padding for alignment.
+Subsequently, another \texttt{MLP} layer projects $\mathbf{I}^g$ into the specific view $k$, incorporating modality and pose embeddings: